 If you became ill or are disabled as a result of an accident or disease either at work or on an approved employment training scheme, then you might be able to claim Industrial Injuries Disablement Benefit.

 Constant Attendance Allowance

-If you receive Industrial Injuries Disablement Benefit or a War Disablement Pension, and you need daily care due to a disability, then you can claim Constant Attendance Allowance.
-There are four different weekly rates, and how much you will receive depends on the extent of your disability, and the care that you need.
+If you receive Industrial Injuries Disablement Benefit or a War Disablement Pension and you need daily care due to a disability, then you can claim Constant Attendance Allowance.
+There are four different weekly rates and how much you’ll receive depends on the extent of your disability and the care that you need.

 Universal Credit and Employment Support Allowance